ioan-chera/eureka-editor/README.txt

 O : reshape selected vertices into a circle
 D : reshape selected vertices into a half-circle
 C : reshape selected vertices into a 90-degree arc
+Q : reshape selected vertices into a 270-degree arc

 Linedef Mode